punyaslokdutta/Casa-Hunt/README.md

 1. GET /v1/properties: Get a list of all properties.
 (Done)
 2. GET /v1/properties/:id: Get details of a specific property.
 (Done)
-3. GET /v1/search/properties (For search and Filter) (Refactoring to be done)
+3. GET /v1/search/properties&searchTerm=x&maxPrice=1000000 : Search & Price Filter
+(For full text search , indexing on location, desc, title is done, for production use cases ES reverse indexes can be used)
+4. POST v1/auth/login (Auth Flow)

 ## Running the Backend